0.0

 Basic usage

 Create a class that is a subclass of Spinkles::Opts::GetOpt.
-Define fields and their types with const, analogously to how you would with T::Struct, but those fields can have short: and long: options that map to the flags used to provide them.
-You'll also have to provide a value for program_name by overriding an abstract method:
+Define fields and their types with const, analogously to how you would with T::Struct, but those fields can have short: and long: options that map to the comman-line options used to provide them.
+You may also provide a value for program_name by overriding an abstract method, which will otherwise default to $PROGRAM_NAME:

 class MyOptions < Sprinkles::Opts::GetOpt